awslabs/aws-sdk-android-samples/README.md

   + Amazon Cognito Identity
   + Amazon Lex

-* [DEPRECATED] [CreateIotCertWithCSR](CreateIotCertWithCSR/README.md).
-This sample demonstrates use of the AWS IoT APIs to create an AWS IoT certificate.
-Involved AWS Services are:
-  + Amazon Cognito Identity
-  + AWS IoT

-* [DEPRECATED] [TemperatureControl]([DEPRECATED]%20TemperatureControl/README.md).
-This sample demonstrates use of the AWS IoT device shadow APIs.
-Involved AWS Services are:
-  + Amazon Cognito Identity
-  + AWS IoT

 ### How to Run a Sample
 #### Requirements
 * Android SDK.
 You can install the SDK via Android Studio or as stand-alone tools.
 See [Installing the Android SDK](http://developer.android.com/sdk/installing/index.html).